ansible-collections/ibm_zos_ims/docs/source/configuration.rst

     The following inventory is explained.

     - **systems** is a group that contains one managed host, **zos1**.
-    - **zos1** is the name chosen for managed node, you can choose any name. \
+    - **zos1** is the name chosen for managed node, you can choose any name.
-    - **ansible_host** is an ansible reserved keyword that is the hostname ansible will connect to and run automated tasks on, it can be an LPAR, ZVM, etc.
+    - **ansible_host** is an ansible reserved keyword that is the hostname ansible connects to and run automated tasks on, it can be an LPAR, ZVM, etc.
-    - **ansible_user** is an ansible reserved keyword that is the user Ansible will use to connect to the managed node, generally and OMVS segment.
+    - **ansible_user** is an ansible reserved keyword that is the user Ansible uses to connect to the managed node, generally and OMVS segment.

     Edit the file ``inventory.yml`` located at ``/tmp/playbooks/inventories/inventory.yml`` and paste the following below.
-You will need to update the properties **ansible_host** and **ansible_user**.
+You need to update the properties **ansible_host** and **ansible_user**.

     .. code-block:: sh